varrahan/blockchain-implementation/README.md

 1. **Mine a Block**
    ```
-   POST /mineblock/{address}
+   POST /mineblock
    ```
-   Replace `{address}` with the address that should receive the mining reward.
+   Send a POST request which will add all transactions in the transaction pool into a new block and mine the block onto the blockchain

 2. **Make a Transaction**
    ```